TumulusSoftware/TumulusAPI/README.md

 * Create New Accounts
 * Verify New Accounts
 * Login
-* Upload Asset Files
+* Upload Asset File
-* Download Asset Files
+* Download Asset File
 * List Asset Files
 * List Agreements
-* Create & Request New Agreements
+* Request New Agreement
+* Agree on Agreement
+* Reject Agreement
-* Delete Agreements
+* Delete Agreement
 * List Authorizations
-* Assign Authorizations to Assets
+* Assign Authorization to Asset
-* Delete Authorizations
+* Delete Authorization
 * List Owner States
-* Update Owner State
+* Modify the threshold of Owner State change
-* Delete Owner State
+* Delete (Reset) Owner State

 __Note:__ _This is purely for demonstration purposes and should not be used as-is in production._